StassijnsSam/Formations/README.md

 This research is integreated into a small RTS-style project, made with Blueprints in Unreal Engine 4.27.
 You are a Necromancer and can raise dead bodies as zombies.
 You then control these zombies by clicking on a location, enemy, or yourself.
 The initial project itself includes a small tutorial.
 ### Controls
-WASD - Move the Necromancer
+*WASD* - Move the Necromancer
-R - Raise a dead body as a zombie
+*R* - Raise a dead body as a zombie
-T - "Trade life"  When an enemy is selected use some of your health to send a ray that does 100 damage.
+*T* - "Trade life"  When an enemy is selected use some of your health to send a ray that does 100 damage.
-                  When a zombie is selected, absorb the magic in the zombie to heal, the zombie gets destroyed
+*T* - "Trade life "When a zombie is selected, absorb the magic in the zombie to heal, the zombie gets destroyed
-Right mouse - Click and hold to use RTS style selection
+*Right mouse* - Click and hold to use RTS style selection
-Left mouse - Click to target
+*Left mouse* - Click to target

 ## Focus
 Initially I wanted to focus this project on adding only a couple of formations and programming flocking and group movement with A* pathfinding on a navmesh.